Yukee/yukee.github.io/_posts/2017-10-04-eth_and_mbl.markdown

 In particular, *the state at $$E=0$$ (if it exists) has infinite temperature*.
 In between the two the temperature varies smoothly and monotonously.
 Therefore, as we increase the energy we explore regions of higher and higher temperature.

-# The many-body localized (MBL) phase

-There are however closed quantum systems for which the ETH does not hold: systems which are not thermal at all.
-These we call many-body localized, or MBL systems.

 <!---